bowman2001/perplexdoc/content/doc/basic/emphasis/index.md

 ## Which formatting characters are the best choice?

-At first sight CommonMark treats the asterisk `*` and the underscore `_` as equally appropriate options to mark either light or strong emphasis.
+At first sight, CommonMark treats the asterisk `*` and the underscore `_` as equally appropriate options to mark either light or strong emphasis.
 But the Markdown concept suggests — at least to me — to use underscores for light emphasis, because they have a smaller footprint in the Markdown.
 The asterisks are thicker and suit the strong emphasis.

 I haven’t checked the specification details for this argument, but the asterisks are the only possible option in CommonMark to strongly emphasize characters inside of words.